WeirdBeardIT/WeirdBeardIT.github.io/src/pages/terms.md

 ### Confidentiality

 We will keep your confidential information secure and will not share it without your permission, except as required by law.
+This obligation continues after termination of the agreement.

 ### Intellectual property

 Unless agreed otherwise, you will own the deliverables we create for you.
 We retain the right to use non‑confidential, non‑identifiable work for portfolio purposes.

+### Data protection

+We will process any personal data in accordance with our [Privacy Policy](/privacy)

 ### Liability

 Our total liability is limited to the amount you have paid for the services in the 12 months before the claim.
+Nothing in these terms limits liability for death or personal injury caused by negligence, fraud, or any other liability which cannot be excluded under UK law.

+### Force majeure

+We are not liable for any delay or failure to perform our obligations due to events beyond our reasonable control, including but not limited to natural disasters, strikes, or internet outages.

 ### Termination

 Either party may terminate with 7 days’ written notice.
-Fees for work done up to termination remain payable.
+We may terminate immediately if you fail to pay fees when due or materially breach these terms.
+Fees for work completed up to termination remain payable.

+## Severability

+If any provision of these terms is found to be invalid or unenforceable, the remaining provisions will remain in full force and effect.

 ### Governing law

-These terms are governed by the laws of United Kingdom.
+These terms are governed by the laws of England and Wales, and any disputes will be subject to the exclusive jurisdiction of the courts of England and Wales.

 ### Contact